spdx/spdx-3-model/model/Core/Vocabularies/ProfileIdentifierType.md

 ## Entries

+- ai: the element follows the AI profile specification
+- build: the element follows the Build profile specification
 - core: the element follows the Core profile specification
-- software: the element follows the Software profile specification
-- simpleLicensing: the element follows the simple Licensing profile specification
+- dataset: the element follows the Dataset profile specification
 - expandedLicensing: the element follows the expanded Licensing profile specification
+- extension: the element follows the Extension profile specification
+- licensing: the element follows the Licensing profile specification
+- lite: the element follows the Lite profile specification
 - security: the element follows the Security profile specification
-- build: the element follows the Build profile specification
-- ai: the element follows the AI profile specification
-- dataset: the element follows the Dataset profile specification
-- usage: the element follows the Usage profile specification
+- simpleLicensing: the element follows the simple Licensing profile specification
-- extension: the element follows the Extension profile specification
+- software: the element follows the Software profile specification